Vyral/base-template/_posts/2018-08-07-the-new-approach-to-selling-your-luxury-listings.md

 ---
 layout: post
-title: The New Approach to Selling Your Luxury Property
+title: The New Approach to Selling Your Luxury Listings
 date: 2018-08-07 00:00:00
 tags:
   - Luxury Listing Specialist